wpsocio/wptelegram-login/src/README.txt

 7. User List Table (for admin)

 == Changelog ==

+= 1.9.10 =
+- Fixed the failed login when Telegram name has special characters

 = 1.9.9 =
 - Cleaned up the admin menu for single entry for WP Telegram